 The AQSD is an incredibly sturdy machine with an 18-inch throat space, meaning heavy and thick quilts can fit in the machine with ease.
 Features of this model include an automatic needle positioner, which helps keep needles from bending or breaking when attempting to stop the needle in its position.
 Unique to this machine is the self-contained oil reserve, which allows the user to forgo worrying about having oil on the quills or making sure to oil the hook every time they change the bobbin.
 The bobbin is M-sized, giving it the largest possible bobbin capacity.
 This allows the user to sew for longer periods of time without being interrupted by the need to change the bobbin.

 If you want an easy to use longarm sewing machine for your teen, this is an excellent choice.
-It is more expensive than the Juki model, coming in at $2,999.
-The price discrepancy is due to the ease of the sit-down model, which is important for some users but not necessary to make a solid machine.
-However, the Artistic Quilter 18 is originally listed at $5,999, so the price it is currently being offered is a real steal!
+It is more expensive than the Juki model due to the ease of the sit-down model, which is important for some users but not necessary to make a solid machine.

 Users are pleased with this machine, as it gets any sewing or quilting job done well.
 Several sewing websites have provided videos of the machine in use, and it is easy to see the smoothness with which it operated.
 The AQSD can sew the sturdiest or most delicate pieces, all in a very short amount of time.
 Teens should have no problem getting used to this machine and using it for all their sewing needs, whether it be for fashion, décor, or something else entirely.